dobromir-hristov/vuelidate-error-extractor/docs-source/single_error_extractor.md

 The required error message will be `Field Name should be filled in.` instead of the globally defined one.

-### Using with formWrapper
+### Using with FormWrapper
-If used with the `formWrapper` component, you don't need to pass the `validator` prop any more as it will get auto injected.
+If used with the `FormWrapper` component, you don't need to pass the `validator` prop any more as it will get auto injected.
 What you must provide however is a `name` param.
 That will be used to both find the appropriate field validator inside the main `validator` object as well as try to guess the `{attribute}` name of the field you are validating.

 ```vue